 - Soothes itching with natural gamma-linolenic acid

-Application: Apply a neurodermatitis cream with high-quality hemp seed oil to the affected areas twice daily – preferably on slightly damp skin for optimal absorption.
+Application: Apply a neurodermatitis cream with high-quality hemp seed oil twice daily to the affected areas – ideally on slightly damp skin for optimal absorption.

-One of the most proven home remedies for neurodermatitis from my grandmother's treasure trove: Colloidal oatmeal contains avenanthramides, natural compounds with powerful anti-inflammatory properties.
+One of the most proven neurodermatitis home remedies from my grandmother's treasure chest: Colloidal oatmeal contains avenanthramides, natural compounds with strong anti-inflammatory properties.

-- Add 2-3 tablespoons of finely ground oat flakes to lukewarm bath water
+- Add 2-3 tablespoons of finely ground oatmeal to lukewarm bathwater

 - Gently pat skin dry, do not rub